Rio Hondo College logo

 Transfers to: CSU

-This is an introductory course designed to provide the student with the fundamentals of the electrical systems of the modern automobile.
-Emphasis will be placed on electrical fundamentals, symbols and circuit diagrams, batteries, starting, charging, ignition, and lighting systems.
-Students will learn the proper use of automotive electrical tools and equipment, and how to safely perform basic vehicle electrical repair and maintenance operations.
-Students will have the opportunity to perform minor repair work on their own vehicles to complete required tasks.
-This course is designed to be a companion course to AUTO 101 and AUTO 103, and is one of the three prerequisite courses for AUTO 107.
-Students are encouraged to complete all three courses in order to obtain a firm foundation in this subject, and it is required for the General Service Technician Certificate Program.
+This introductory course is designed to provide students with the fundamentals of the electrical systems of the 21st century automobile.
+Emphasis is placed on electrical fundamentals, symbols and circuit diagrams, batteries, starting, charging, ignition, and lighting systems.
+Students learn the proper use of automotive electrical tools and equipment and how to safely perform basic vehicle electrical repair and maintenance operations.
+Students also have the opportunity to perform minor repair work on their own vehicles to complete required tasks.
+This course is required for the General Service Technician Certificate of Achievement.
+It is designed to be a companion course to AUTO 101 and AUTO 103, and is one of the three prerequisite courses for AUTO 107.
+Students are encouraged to complete all three courses in order to obtain a firm foundation in this subject.

 ENGL 101 - College Composition and Research (CSU GE A2)GE3.5